MrMosman/Simulation-Software/docs/manual.md

 # Operation Manual

 ## GIS Data
-This sections covers where and how to get the mapping data for your simulations.
+This section covers where and how to get the mapping data for your simulations.
 The data used comes free from the U.S. Office of Coast Survey.
 1. Go to the [U.S. Office of Coast Survey](https://nauticalcharts.noaa.gov/data/gis-data-and-services.html)
 2. Click the ENC Direct to GIS drop down or use this [ENC Direct to GIS](https://encdirect.noaa.gov/)